armthethinker/personal-site/projects/elementary.md

 {% include p-section.html
    header="Research methods"
    content="Our research spanned our first four months of work.
 To guide our investigation into Portuguese consumer banking, we created a series of core questions.
-Each question lead us to a research method.
+Each question leads us to a research method.

 - What is already known about the banking market?<br>
 _Literature Review, Market Study_